Raka-Deb/Churn-Analysis-/README.md

 ## Conclusion
 This telecom churn analysis provides a robust foundation for understanding customer behavior and reducing churn rates.
 By leveraging Power BI for EDA and visualization, key insights were derived regarding senior citizens, payment methods, and gender-based patterns.
 The dashboard offers an intuitive, website-like interface for stakeholders to explore these findings.
 Future efforts should focus on live data integration, predictive modeling, and tailored retention strategies to achieve a target churn reduction from 10% to 5-6%.

-For the complete dashboard, refer to the GitHub repository: [github.com/pick1989](https://github.com/pick1989).